 Transition Meetings/ Days

-For children who are on our SEND register, but who do not require an Education Health Care Plan or Statement of SEND, we will invite you into school in the Summer term to discuss transition arrangements into the next class or if your child is in Year 6, into the next school.
+For children who are on our SEND register, but who do not require an Education Health Care Plan, we will invite you into school in the Summer term to discuss transition arrangements into the next class or if your child is in Year 6, into the next school.
 During the Summer term, in addition to the ‘Changeover Day’ where all children move into the new class for the day, there will be transition days for those children who may benefit from some extra support transitioning into the next year group.
 These will take place in June/July of the academic year and parents/carers will be notified about these days in advance.

 Home – School Communication Books/Charts